What is Ankle Fracture?

 Unstable Fracture Ankle Treatment

-The treatment of an unstable fracture requires ankle fracture surgery.
-The goals of the ankle fracture surgery are:
+The treatment of an unstable fracture requires surgery.
+The goals of this surgery are:

 - Re-aligning and repositioning the broken bones and joints.